ndemou/Out-PingStats/README.md

 ## Why would you want to use it?

+#### You love your shell, but also prefer graphs to long lists of numbers.

+Looking at the raw output of ping for more than a few seconds is tiring.
+A quick glance at the screen of Out-PingStats conveys all the information you need
+!

 #### You want a high certainty evaluation of your connection to the Internet

 To evaluate the uplink quality you may `ping google.com` or some other well known host.
 However, any specific host, even a robust one like google.com, may experience issues or may throttle your packets.
 Out-PingStats pings 4 well known hosts in parallel (1.1.*.* and 8.8.*.*).
 If you see packet loss or bad response times, you can be pretty certain that it's because of a problem in your ISP or your infrastructure.

-#### You want to visually evaluate the quality of a connection for hours
+#### You want to visually evaluate the quality of a connection for minutes or hours

-Out-PingStats can nicely display several hours' worth of data in one screen, making it easy to assess the **long term quality** of a connection.
+Out-PingStats can nicely display several minutes or hours' worth of data in one screen, making it easy to assess the **long term quality** of a connection.
 It also saves its screen every 2 minutes in your `%TEMP%` folder so that you don't loose the results even if you accidentaly close its window.
 Check the saved screens with `ls $env:TEMP\ops*.screen` and view any of them with `cat ops.2023-05-14_15.34.46.screen`.
 Simple and helpful :-)

-#### You love your shell, but also prefer graphs to long lists of numbers.

-Well then, Out-PingStats is for you!

 ## Example of using Out-PingStats to evaluate your Wi-Fi quality